 The Board of Directors is authorised to decide on conveyance of no more than 600,000 Orion Corporation B shares held by the Company.
+They authorisation to issue shares is valid for five years from the decision taken by the Annual General Meeting.
 The authorisation was exercised as described in Note 4 under "Share-based payments".